biril/backbone-faux-server/README.md

 	parameter to set the native sync behaviour.
 See `addRoute` for handler's signature and semantics.
 Note that a default-handler isn't part of a route, so the `context.route` parameter will not be valid.

+#### setLatency (min, max)

+Set server's emulated latency (zero by default)
+* `min` Server's emulated latency in MS. Interpreted as the minimum of a range when a `max` value is provided.
+    Ommitting will set to 0
+* `max` Maximum server latency in MS. Specifying this will cause syncing to occur with a random latency in the [min, max] range

 #### enable (shouldEnable)

 Enable or disable the faux-server.
 When disabled, syncing is performed by the native Backbone sync method.
 Handy for